xiel/use-location-state/README.md

 ```javascript
 setValue('different value')
 ```
-Now the query string in your browser will be update to keep the new state and be able to reproduce it after reloads or history navigation (forward / back button).
+Now the query string in your browser will be updated to keep the new state and be able to reproduce it, eg. after reloads or history navigation (using forward / back button).

 ```javascript
 http://localhost:3000/#itemName=different+value